ak-2045/bsdike-yahan-dekh/README.md

 ## Now, complete these steps: <br>

-1️⃣ Go to settings of your ph# bsdike-yahan-dekh <br>
+1️⃣ Go to Play Store on your Phone
 2️⃣ Install a Scanner App on your phone <br>
 3️⃣ Scan where the QR redirects you <br>
 4️⃣ After scanning, take a screenshot and WhatsApp Harshita <br>